 If you ever wonder how to make your own homemade candy, this is the blog post for you!
 We are sharing two dozen (plus) recipes of candies, and some tips, to sweeten your holiday, as well as the rest of the year.

 There is just something extra special about mint-y green!
-Whether you are hosting a Grinch party or just wanting to liven up your recipe with a bit of color, Dark Chocolate Mint Bark pieces are extra fun and delicious – via Browneyed Baker.
+Whether you are hosting a Grinch party or just wanting to liven up your recipe with a bit of color, this Dark Chocolate Mint Bark recipe from Browneyed Baker is extra fun and delicious!

 Chocolate potato chips… and you thought that plain potato chips were addicting!
-If you are as obsessed with potato chips as we are, then buckle up for these – via Baby Center.
+If you are as obsessed with potato chips as we are, then buckle up for these chips from Baby Center.

 Chocolate is full of antioxidants.
-Mix it with another superfood for a tasty and healthy treat in Pomegranate Bark, from VanillaCrunnch.
+Mix it with another superfood for a tasty and healthy treat in Pomegranate Bark, like the recipe from VanillaCrunnch.

 Use your crockpot to make this Triple Chocolate Fudge from Simplistically Living…do I need to say more?

-Melted chocolate with antioxidant-filled trail mix on top is a healthy candy treat that will provide guilt-free snacking this time of year – via Simply Taralyn.
+Melted chocolate with antioxidant-filled trail mix on top is a healthy candy treat that will provide guilt-free snacking this time of year.
+Try the recipe from Simply Taralyn.

 Chocolate, salty, and mint are some of the hallmark flavors of Christmastime.
 Liven up all things traditional and add the tang of sticks of Orange Nut Toffee to your Christmas Treats, with this yummy treat from Better Homes and Gardens.